Last Updated on March 15, 2023

 Cutting all ties with anyone else’s expectations (becoming a nomad) was an amazing way for both of us to stick up our middle fingers at the status quo and re-claim our lives.
 I have lived abroad since I was 19, but actually becoming homeless has made me the happiest yet.
 It did wonders for my mental health.
 There was a sense of calm in the freedom.
 A slow but steady confidence pushed up through the cracks of the conventional lifestyle I was slowly shedding.
 Having just recently hit 800 days traveling last week, it is obvious that this lifestyle really suits us both.

 For the first time in a long time, I want to be healthy physically as well.
 Not just to lose weight, although I have gone up two sizes since we set off.
 I want to get into great shape, rock a bikini while I’m still young enough.
 I don’t need a six-pack but I want to be able to do 100 push-ups, use a playground as a place to do pull-ups, run miles through new cities.
 I want to know just how good I can feel, physically.
+And I know that weight loss is key for that.

 The Nomadic Nutrition Conundrum